Treatment of Plantar Fasciitis

 What are the symptoms of plantar fasciitis?

-At Caring Medical, we find that symptoms of plantar fasciitis can occur either suddenly or gradually.
-When they occur suddenly, intense heel pain on taking the first morning steps or after sitting a long time, known as first-step pain, is usually involved.
+Symptoms of plantar fasciitis can occur either suddenly or gradually.
+When they occur suddenly, stabbing heel pain on taking the first morning steps or after sitting a long time, known as first-step pain, is usually involved.
 The foot tries to heal itself in a contracted position while the person is sleeping or sitting.
 Although this heel pain often subsides as the individual begins to walk around, it may return in the late afternoon or evening.
 When symptoms occur gradually, a more chronic form of heel pain causes individuals to shorten their stride while running or walking.
 Individuals may also shift their weight toward the front of the foot, away from the heel.

-The first line of treatment is usually to recommend that the runner stop running and then to only gradually begin running again.
+The first line of treatment is usually to recommend cutting back on the activity that is causing the pain.
 Massaging the foot with a tennis ball and application of ice are commonly recommended.
-A standard practice of traditional sports medicine doctors when these things do not work is to inject steroids into the foot or to prescribe anti-inflammatory medications in order to relieve the pain associated with weakened the plantar fascia.
+A standard practice of traditional doctors when these things do not work is to inject steroids into the foot or to prescribe anti-inflammatory medications in order to relieve the pain associated with the weakened plantar fascia.
 Often taping, orthotics, and night splints are used as well.
 However, in the long run, these treatments do more damage than good.
 Cortisone shots and anti-inflammatory drugs have been shown to produce short-term pain relief benefit, but both result in long-term loss of function and even more chronic pain by actually inhibiting the healing process of soft tissues and accelerating cartilage degeneration.
 For example, cortisone will eventually weaken the fascia.
 If they are not strengthened, a painful heel spur will result.
-Plus, long-term use of these drugs can lead to other sources of chronic pain, allergies and leaky gut syndrome.
-Ross Hauser, MD, wrote a very interesting scientific paper that appeared in the February 2010 issue of the Journal of Prolotherapy entitled The Acceleration of Articular Cartilage Degeneration in Osteoarthritis by Nonsteroidal Anti-inflammatory Drugs.
-To read the full article, click here.
-He also authored another study entitled The Deterioration of Articular Cartilage in Osteoarthritis by Corticosteroid Injections that appeared in the Journal of Prolotherapy in 2009.
-These articles discuss in great detail how these two mainstay treatments actually accelerate the degenerative process for which they are being given in the first place.

 Surgery – Not a good option

-When all else fails, patients who experience chronic foot pain are usually referred to a surgeon.
-Unfortunately, surgery often makes the problem worse.
-Surgeons will typically use x-ray technology as a diagnostic tool, which does not always properly diagnose the pain source.
-Surgery does not do anything to repair the weakened fascia and ligaments and, thus, does not alleviate the chronic pain that people with this condition experience.
+If the symptoms persist after more conservative treatment, patients who suffer from plantar fasciitis may be referred to a surgeon.
+Surgery, however, does nothing to repair the weakened fascia and ligaments and, thus, does not alleviate the chronic pain that people with this condition experience.
 Therefore, it is not uncommon for us to see patients post-surgery who are still in pain and still looking for answers.

-Our Prolotherapists, being an avid runners as well, also guides the runner/athlete through an aggressive rehabilitation program that includes getting the runner back to running as quickly as possible.
+If you are a runner, our Prolotherapists, being avid runners as well, will guide the runner through a rehabilitation program that includes getting the runner back to running as quickly as possible.
 Running on soft surfaces such as soft tracks can accelerate the process, as well as wearing proper running shoes.
 They will also provide the runner with foot strengthening exercises that will help prevent development of a recurrence in the future.